binarapps/baca-react-native-template/docs/docs/testing/TESTING_E2E.md

 - **Persistent session issue:** The logout-when-needed.yaml file automatically logs out if the home screen is visible, avoiding issues with previous sessions.
 - **Login validation failures:** The login-with-validation.yaml file has been modified to include additional checks.
 Ensure that UI element IDs match those specified in the YAML file.
-- **Language issues** To avoid issues with text selection when switching languages, identifiers (testID) are used instead of text for UI elements.
+- **Language issues**: To avoid issues with text selection when switching languages, identifiers (testID) are used instead of text for UI elements.
 For example, use `testID='sign_in:submit_button'` instead of selecting by text.
-- **Server synchronization** The mock server provides faster and more reliable test execution, eliminating errors due to lack of synchronization between the server startup and immediate test execution.
+- **Server synchronization:** The mock server provides faster and more reliable test execution, eliminating errors due to lack of synchronization between the server startup and immediate test execution.
 - **Screen coordinate issues:** Specific coordinates are used for some interactions in full-screen-form.yaml.
 Ensure you use the same simulator or device to maintain consistency.

 ## 6. Benefits and Limitations

 ### Benefits

-- **Early bug detection** Helps identify issues on screens that haven’t been directly modified, preventing regressions.
+- **Early bug detection:** Helps identify issues on screens that haven’t been directly modified, preventing regressions.
 - **Automation:** Allows running tests in the background while performing other development tasks.
 - **Error prevention:** Helps catch issues before committing, improving code quality.
 For instance, when refactoring the test form, hiding error messages may result in a red rectangle instead of an error message.
 Re-running tests can reveal issues with component reuse, which the tool helps identify, increasing code reliability.
-- **Living documentation** E2E tests serve as a form of documentation that is updated alongside changes in the application.
+- **Living documentation:** E2E tests serve as a form of documentation that is updated alongside changes in the application.
 - **Expo Go Compatibility:** Maestro works with regular apps already built on the device.
 This means we can skip slow native builds by using Expo Go with `yarn start:e2e`.
 - **Scalability:** Maestro’s ability to handle large test suites without significant performance degradation.